mristin/dance-runaway-desktop/README.rst

 Acknowledgments
 ===============
-Pirate images come from: https://opengameart.org/content/pirate-character-sprites
+The pirate images come from: https://opengameart.org/content/pirate-character-sprites

-Troll images are from: https://opengameart.org/content/2d-game-trolls-sprite
+The troll images are from: https://opengameart.org/content/2d-game-trolls-sprite

-Forest scene images are from: https://opengameart.org/content/cartoon-forest-2d-backgrounds
+The forest scene images are from: https://opengameart.org/content/cartoon-forest-2d-backgrounds

+The ship is from: https://opengameart.org/content/free-pirates-game-assets-by-unlucky-studio

+The happy end song is from: https://www.youtube.com/watch?v=rbrQOEGqVss